Concept Note

 Employment

-Jai Jawan Jai Kisan Agriculture Society works to generate large-scale rural employment by building structured agro-enterprise systems that connect farming, processing, and market access.
-The approach focuses on creating stable local jobs, reducing migration pressures, and ensuring dignified livelihood opportunities while strengthening the rural economy through organised, professionally managed production ecosystems.
+Jai Jawan Jai Kisan Agriculture Society focuses on generating large-scale rural employment by developing structured agro-enterprise systems that seamlessly link farming, processing, and market access.
+This approach creates stable local jobs, reduces migration, and ensures dignified livelihood opportunities.
+By building organised and professionally managed production ecosystems, the organisation strengthens the rural economy while empowering communities with consistent and sustainable income sources.

 Inclusion